-- Association for International Cooperation (GIZ)

-- Senior expert service (SES)

-- Don Bosco Mondo, e.V., Bonn
+- Association for International Cooperation (GIZ) - Senior Experten Service (SES) - Don Bosco Mondo e.V. - Brot für die Welt Evangelischer Entwicklungsdienst e.V. - EIRENE International Christian Peace Service e.V.

 Network and Partnership

 These numerous forms of cooperation enable the Schmitz Foundations to approach the situation in the partner country and to address the plight and the needs of the local population in a very individual way.